Ada-C7/rails-zoo/README.md

 ## Primary Requirements
 ### Create Controller & Model
 **Think**:
 - What Rails CLI command do we use to generate a new controller?
+ Rails Generate controller name(s) action(optional)

 Are controllers supposed to be singular or plural?
+Plural according to conventions.

-- What Rails CLI command do we use to generate a new model?
+- What Rails CLI command do we use to generate a new model? rails generate model name(singular) data columnns

 Are models supposed to be singular or plural?
+Models are singular.

 Where do we put the fields in the migration?
+In the migration file, you put name of table, name of column, and data type as such:
+def change
+    add_column :tasks, :complete_by, :date
+    add_column :tasks, :status, :string end

 **Create**:
 1. a rails controller with the name `animals`